 Prior to the start of classes, all new students to MMA are required to attend an orientation session, a program designed to familiarize students with the facilities, programs, and organization of the college and to ease the transition into college life.
-For members of the

-Regiment the program includes a period of training in the traditions of the Academy, as a preparation for the rigorous life of a midshipman.
+Additionally, members of the Regiment will complete Regimental Preparatory Training.
+The program includes a period of training in the traditions of the Academy, as a preparation for the rigorous life of a midshipman.